Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Heroic Chronicle.md

 Heavily fermented and pickled vegetables feature prominently in the cuisine of both rich and poor households alike.
 Wealthy imperial families drink imported wine, but the [[Dwendalian Empire|empire]] is best known for its potent spirits, distilled from root vegetables and enjoyed by rural folk.

 **_Greying Wildlands._** Fresh game and foraged roots and berries are the primary food of the hunters of the [[Greying Wildlands]].
-People who are particularly well connected within the [[Tribes of Shadycreek Run]] also enjoy exotic foods smuggled across the continent by [[the Myriad]].
+People who are particularly well connected within the [[Tribes of Shadycreek Run]] also enjoy exotic foods smuggled across the continent by [[The Myriad]].

 Local drinks are made from fermented berries, but consumption of alcohol in the Wildlands was historically limited to ritual purposes.
-That changed with the arrival of [[the Myriad]], and the overconsumption of illicit alcohol is now seen as a symbol of status and wealth.
+That changed with the arrival of [[The Myriad]], and the overconsumption of illicit alcohol is now seen as a symbol of status and wealth.

 **_Eastern Wynandir._** Much of the territory of [[Xhorhas]] is wasteland, and the most edible plants in [[Eastern Wynandir]] are hearty tubers, roots, and grasses.
 The marshes and bogs of this land are also known for producing vast quantities of rice and cranberries.
 Most folk living here are hunters who band together to take down the mammoths and other massive beasts that roam the wastelands, one of which can provide enough food to feed a tribe for weeks.